 15. Is all day parking available within close walking distance?

 Yes it is.
 To provide incentive to park outside the town centre, Clarkes Beach Car Park, Jonson Street (south of Kingsley Street) and on-street, east of Middleton, has no time limit.
-Plus we have new All-Day Car Park at the Butler Street Reserve, available 6am to 6pm, and All Day parking in the Lawson Street South and North Car Parks (please note that as of 29 March 2018 these car parks will change to four hour parking).
+Plus we have an all-day car park at the Butler Street Reserve, available 6am to 6pm.

 16. Where will staff park who don’t live in Byron Shire?